Rokutann/gpc.el/README.md

 ### gpc-pp `(cache)`

-Pretty print and return the content of CACHE.
+Pretty print and return the whole content of CACHE.

 ```lisp
 ```

 ### gpc-lock `(cache)`

-Lock the values of CACHE in the current buffer.
+Lock the values in CACHE.

-The gpc lock feature is originly intended to be used with buffer-local variables.
-However, it doesn’t check CACHE’ buffer-locality since there might be some usage cases where using this feature with non buffer-local variables make sense.
+After locking, ‘gpc-fetch’ acts like ‘gpc-val’.
+This gpc lock feature is intended to be used with buffer-local variables.

 ```lisp
 ```

 ### gpc-unlock `(cache)`

-Unlock CACHE in the current buffer.
+Unlock CACHE.

 ```lisp
 ```

 ### gpc-lock-clear `(cache)`

-Delete all buffers from the lock list of CACHE.
+Set the lock list of CACHE nil.

 ```lisp
 ```